ℹ️ Drupal 11+ Documentation

 Quick Install

-One important note: please, make sure to set the permissions on the filesystem properly.
-We cannot emphasize this enough.
-The official Drupal documentation explains how to do so, if you have questions.
-(In our experience, we have needed to set the file permissions at sites/default/files/artifacts to 770 and sites/default/files/private to 770.)
+One important note: please make sure to set the permissions on the filesystem properly.
+The official Drupal security documentation explains how to do so.
+In our experience, the following directories need to be writable by the web server:

 I want to use HTTPS with PECE.
 How can I do that?

-A very simple tutorial for setting up HTTPS with Certbot on Ubuntu can be found here.
+A simple tutorial for setting up HTTPS with Certbot (Let's Encrypt) on Ubuntu or Debian can be found on the official Certbot website.
+Select your web server and operating system to get tailored instructions.

 When should the admin login credentials be used?